Foundry Model Part One – Keeping Pace in Molecular Diagnostics Innovation

 Without a solution in the Molecular Diagnostic market, the pace of innovation will likely be slowed as access to capital resources is constrained by the increasing need for R&D investment to compete in the markets.
 By using the Foundry Model, innovators gain access to advanced “last mile” development support, equipment, capacity and quality compliance as shared services.
 Previously these innovators would have struggled to afford these capabilities without significant operational investments- and these capabilities would have been highly underutilized.

 Next month, in Part Two of our series, we will take a look at Leverage of Commonality in manufacturing techniques.

-You can download the full case-study: “The Foundry Model is Coming to Molecular Diagnostics, Courtesy of the Semiconductor Industry” from our Case Studies Page.
+You can download the full case-study: “The Foundry Model is Coming to Molecular Diagnostics, Courtesy of the Semiconductor Industry”, and find more more white papers on the Case Studies Page.